 If you are a party to a contract and the other party has breached, you should also immediately seek the advice of competent counsel.
 There are often actions you must take to protect your rights under the contract and under Texas law.
 In addition, qualified counsel may be able to help resolve the situation without the need to file a lawsuit.

 The Law Office of Paul R. Clevenger provides effective representation in breach of contract cases.
-Call me today at 469-212-9764 or contact me online to schedule a free initial consultation.
+Call me today at 469-212-9764 or contact me online to schedule a no obligation consultation.
 My office is in northeast Dallas at 6510 Abrams Road, close to the White Rock Creek Greenbelt.